-Guest lecture held by Christoph Anthes from Leibniz-Rechenzentrum
+Guest lecture held by Christoph Anthes, opens an external URL in a new window from Leibniz-Rechenzentrum

 This course will be offered only once in summer semester 2013.